 - “Expert Leadership Coach”

-Often, your name is the only thing people will read; use this opportunity to tell them exactly what you do.
+Often, your name is the only thing people will read, so use this opportunity to tell them exactly what you do.

-Note: Unless your business name is descriptive of your offering, or well known, it’s not good practice to include it here.
-My ‘name’ on LinkedIn is; “Victoria Lee, Social Media and Lead Generation Specialist”.
+Note: Unless your business name is descriptive of your offering or very well known, it’s not good practice to include it here.

 Use your headline to summarise your offering and identify your client niche.
 Put yourself in your ideal client’s shoes; after reading your Headline, they should know immediately what your offering is and whether or not it is relevant to them.

-Don’t be afraid to be specific here; being specific will prevent you from wasting time on unqualified leads.
+Don’t be afraid to be very specific here; being specific will prevent you wasting time on unqualified leads.
 For example, if you only work with startups that turn over over £50K/mo, specify that.

 A few points to remember:

-- Use short paragraphs; many people will only skim your About section, so don’t overwhelm them with long, chunky paragraphs
+- Use short paragraphs – many people will only skim your summary so don’t overwhelm them with long chunky paragraphs

-To add a ‘Featured’ section to your LinkedIn profile, click ‘Add profile section’:
+To add a Featured section to your profile, click on ‘Add profile section’: